abhishekdubey94/Docker/Docker/README.md

     - Specify a base image.
     - Run some commands to install additional programs
     - Specify a command to run on container startup
-2. Then build the docker image using docker build command and specifying the dockerfile, name and tag of the image e.g *docker build Dockerfile -t myapp*
+2. Then build the docker image using docker build command and specifying the dockerfile, name and tag of the image e.g **docker build Dockerfile -t dockerId/projectname:tag context**
+3. Context is the folder or location where files are present which are needed to build the image.
 3. To publish on dockerhub use **push** . e.g. *docker push myapp*
 4. Dockerfile is in Instruction and Argument format.
 5. Dockerfile should start with base OS or another image which contains it always. e.g FROM Ubuntu